GerritCodeReview/aws-gerrit/Prerequisites.md

 * an SSL Certificate in AWS Certificate Manager (you can find more information on how to create and handle certificates in AWS [here](https://aws.amazon.com/certificate-manager/getting-started/)

+* An S3 bucket is required in order to store cloudformation templates that are used to build the stacks.
+You must edit the `common.env` file and set the `TEMPLATE_BUCKET_NAME`.
+The bucket will then be created the first time you run a deployment.
+Note that the at the moment the bucket accessibility is public.